-If you’ve got a little more room in budget, you might be able to benefit from the increased audio quality available from one of our mid-budget picks.
+If you’ve got a little more room in your budget, you might be able to benefit from the increased audio quality available from one of our mid-budget picks.

 We’ve got three great pairs of earbuds here, all of which offer exceptional sound and best of all, they all cost less than $70.
 Without further ado, let’s jump right in.

 First up, we have the Sennheiser CX 5.00G.
-These earbuds actually come in two colors (black and white), and have specific variants based on whether you’ll be using an Android or iOS based device.
+These earbuds actually come in two colors (black and white) and have specific variants based on whether you’ll be using an Android or iOS-based device.

 This is because this model features a three-button inline controller as well as a basic microphone.
-We were very impressed by the appearance of this product: the earbuds look far more expensive than they actually are, thanks to the premium-looking aluminium casing.
+We were very impressed by the appearance of this product: the earbuds look far more expensive than they actually are, thanks to the premium-looking aluminum casing.

 You get what you pay for, right?

-Actually, these earbuds have a sound quality that far surpasses what you might expect from a product in this price range.
+These earbuds have a sound quality that far surpasses what you might expect from a product in this price range.

 Music comes across rich and full of life with bright highs and smooth, powerful lows.
 Obviously, the bass is less emphatic than on more expensive headsets, but we found that while it doesn’t overwhelm the music, these earbuds actually have quite a nice balance.

-There’s also a three-button inline controller with a microphone, however the real star here is the audio: the TT-EP01s do a great job of providing premium audio at a relatively low price point.
+There’s also a three-button inline controller with a microphone, however, the real star here is the audio: the TT-EP01s do a great job of providing premium audio at a relatively low price point.